distributeaid/shipment-tracker/docs/authentication.md

 When renewing cookies, the server will re-check if the user still exists and if they haven't changed their password.
 For this a hash of the user's password hash, email, and id will be generated and included in the cookie.
 If any of these properties changes, the cookie cannot be renewed and the user has to log-in again.

-A CAPTCHA is used to protect authentication routes against automated attacks (e.g. trying to figure out which email addresses are registered, requesting large amounts of reset emails).
-The CAPTCHA solution is sent in the `x-friendly-captcha` by the frontend.

 ## Admin permissions

 Admin permission are granted via the `isAdmin` flag on the `UserAccount` model.